SlapOS/slapos/documentation/slapos.usage.rst

 Note:
 -----
- * Default configuration file of "Node" commands (slapos node, slapos supervisor) is:
+ * Default configuration file of "Node" commands if not explicitly defined (slapos node, slapos supervisor) is:
     /etc/opt/slapos/slapos.cfg

- * Default configuration file of "Client" commands (slapos request, slapos supply, ...) is:
+ * Default configuration file of "Client" commands if not explicitly defined (slapos request, slapos supply, ...) is:
     ~/.slapos/slapos.cfg

  * Default log file for Node commands is /var/log/[slapos-node-software.log | slapos-node-instance.log | slapos-node-report.log].
 This one requires working log in slapgrid, currently log/console is a total mess.